SurveyMan/SurveyMan/README.md

 ---
 To use SurveyMan for query-based research, see the [Build Page] (../../wiki/Build) for end-user installation instructions.
 Example input files are included in the build.
 For more information on generating your own input files, see the [CSV Spec] (../../wiki/CSVSpec) wiki page.

-If you use SurveyMan in the course of publishable scientific research, do cite us.
+If you use SurveyMan in the course of publishable scientific research, do cite us and publish your data.
 The included [CRAPL license] (CRAPL-LICENSE) strongly encouages you to do so.

 Development
 ---